How Many Years Will My Hot Tub Last?

-When you make a purchase as exciting as a spa - you want to make sure you care for your investment.
-Below is a guide for the lifetime of your spa and how to maintain it so that you can reap those relaxing benefits for many years to come.
+When you make a purchase as exciting as a hot tub you want to make sure you take care of your investment.
+Below is a guide on how to maintain your spa so that you can reap those relaxing benefits for many years to come.

 What is spa longevity?